Amazon Bookstore Cooperative

 Amazon Bookstore Cooperative was a feminist bookstore located in Minneapolis, Minnesota, that operated from 1970 to 2012.
 It was the only lesbian/feminist bookstore in the U.S.at some point, but certainly not at its beginning.
 The shop was named after the Amazons, a mythological tribe of fierce and independent women.
 In 1994 Amazon.com was founded and within a year, problems started for Amazon Bookstore.
 Terms of a lawsuit by Amazon bookstore resulted in a settlement, and a requirement that Amazon Bookstore go by the name 'Amazon Bookstore Collective' to reduce confusion with Amazon.com.

 Early years

-In 1970 when Amazon was founded by Rosina Richter Christy and Julie Morse Quist, it was far from a full-fledged bookstore.
+Amazon Bookstore was founded in 1970 by Rosina Richter Christy and Julie Morse Quist.
+It was associated with the women in print movement, an effort by second-wave feminists to establish autonomous communications networks of feminist publications, presses, and bookstores created by and for women.
+Like many early feminist bookstores, Amazon began as a small operation with modest resources.
 The books were kept in the front room of the collective they lived in and books were only available from 3 to 6 PM or by special arrangement.
 This arrangement lasted for about two years before the book store moved to Minneapolis' Lesbian Resource Center and then migrated through a series of different storefront addresses.
 Working conditions were sometimes difficult and included an unsafe neighborhood and a building with no heat where pipes froze and people had to wear gloves inside the store.